gjoseph92/pizza/README.md

 1. Start oven.
 When temp on center of stone reaches ~800ºF (30min pre-heat), start prepping pizza
 1. Per pizza:
     1. Scrape/pour dough out onto floured bench.
 Dust flour on top, then gently spread on bench by pushing outwards from center.
 Pick up as necessary and let gravity/gentle pulling stretch it bigger.
 Go gently; rest a few seconds between spreads.
 Keep floured lightly, but enough to be smooth (not sticky) and easy to work.
         1. On the first iteration, you can do this again so you have two stretched doughs.
-If aiming for speed, you can have one dough resting post-stretch while the other bakes—the few mins of rest will let you stretch it a little more when transferring to the peel.
+If aiming for speed, you can have one dough resting post-stretch while the other bakes—the few mins of rest will let you stretch it a little more when transferring to the peel. _However_, the stone needs time to re-heat between pizzas, so the Ooni usually can't keep up with rapid baking.
     1. Lightly flour peel and spread flour around
     1. Transfer rested, stretched dough to peel
     1. Shake peel to ensure dough isn’t stuck